 Variables:

-• K is the amount of potassium needed for repletion (mmol)
+- K is the simplified estimated potassium deficit (mmol)

-To calculate the amount of potassium needed for repletion, subtract the current potassium level from the desired potassium level.
-Multiply the result by the patient’s weight and then by 0.6.
-The result is the amount of potassium needed for repletion in millimoles.
+To estimate the simplified deficit, subtract the current potassium level from the desired potassium level.
+Multiply the result by the patient’s weight and then by the chosen factor (f).

 What is a Potassium Repletion?